open-telemetry/opentelemetry-dotnet/README.md

 Application](./docs/trace/getting-started-console/README.md) guide to get up and running.

-For a more detailed explanation of SDK tracing features see [Customizing OpenTelemetry .NET SDK for Tracing](./docs/trace/customizing-the-sdk/README.md).
+For general information and best practices see: [OpenTelemetry .NET Traces](./docs/trace/README.md).
+For a more detailed explanation of SDK tracing features see: [Customizing OpenTelemetry .NET SDK for Tracing](./docs/trace/customizing-the-sdk/README.md).

 ## Repository structure